 - In a bowl, add the cooled coconut oil and softened cream cheese and beat until it is smooth.
 Then, add the eggs, egg white, Lakanto Monkfruit Powdered Sweetener, and vanilla.
 Beat with a mixer on high until batter is combined.

 - Add all other ingredients except the fresh blueberries and mix again on medium speed just until combined.
+Make sure that you do not use heaping measurements for the coconut flour.
 Do not overmix.
-Allow batter to rest for 5 minutes. (see notes below the recipe regarding the coconut flour)

 - Grease Skillet or griddle with butter.
 Scoop approx 1/4 cup of batter onto hot griddle or skillet then place 4-5 blueberries on top.